 I like that it contains information about nutrition and how to obtain sufficient protein and the other essential nutrients usually ingested from the meat portion of the diet.
 It seems that 200g of peanuts has the same amount of protein as 170g of beef steak.
 240g of red lentils are equivalent to two fat pork sausages.

 If you're like me and enjoy eating fruit and vegetables when it's in season (rather than have it air-freighted from the other side of the world) there's an extensive list of what to look out for in the shops at the appropriate time of year.

-Now that you know how to cook great beans, it's time to use them in some awesome veggie chili.
-The aptly named Best Vegetarian Bean Chili from Serious Eats is a great place to start (and even though it calls for canned beans, you can do better).
-This one is full of chile flavor and there's no fake meat in sight.
+Now that you know how to cook great beans, it's time to use them in some awesome veggie chilli.
+The aptly named Best Vegetarian Bean Chilli from Serious Eats is a great place to start (and even though it calls for canned beans, you can do better).
+This one is full of chile flavour and there's no fake meat in sight.